Handling different text directions

 width.
 You can see that when the box is in the vertical writing mode, it still has a width, and this is causing the text to overflow.

-What we really want in this scenario, is to essentially swap height and width along with the writing mode.
+What we really want in this scenario is to essentially swap height with width in accordance to the writing mode.
 When we're in a vertical writing mode we want the box to expand in the block dimension just like it does in the horizontal mode.

 To make this easier, CSS has recently developed a set of mapped properties.
 These essentially replace physical properties — things like

 height — with logical, or flow relative versions.

 width when in a horizontal writing mode is called